DataDog/brod/docs/spec.rst

 -----------------------
 I'm currently in the process of verifying many of the things said here, to make sure they're actually a result of the protocol and not some quirk of our client.
-I've tried to flag those with "FIXME" notes.
+I've tried to flag those with "FIXME" notes, but I'm sure I've missed a few.

+I really want to make this into the document that I wish we had at Datadog when we first started working on Kafka client code.
 Corrections and comments would be greatly appreciated.
 Please drop me an email at `dave@datadoghq.com <mailto://dave@datadoghq.com>`_

 Ground Rules
 ------------